 A bigger example occurs near the end of the film, as the brutal yet decaying Mayan Empire is about to meet some Scary Dogmatic Spaniards.
 Jaguar Paw and his family, however, escape for a new beginning.

-Near the end of A Bronx Tale, as Calogero is riding with his racist gangster friends on their way to commit arson, the mafia boss Sonny (who is something of an Evil Mentor to Calogero) accosts them and forces Calogero to get out of the car.
+Near the end of A Bronx Tale, as Calogero is riding with his violent, dimwitted, racist gangster friends on their way to commit arson, the mafia boss Sonny (who is something of an Evil Mentor to Calogero) accosts them and forces Calogero to get out of the car.
+Everyone else in the car that night died when a victim of theirs essentially did a Catch and Return of one of the Molotov Cocktails they were using for the arson.

 In Louis Sachar's Holes, Stanley spends a few minutes here and there fantasizing about going back to his old school, with his newly acquired hole-digging muscles and possibly some of his newly acquired friends, and getting revenge on Derrick Dunne.
 In the end, Derrick provides Stanley with the alibi that gets him out of Camp Green Lake.